krzemienski/awesome-from-stars/README.md

 * [unskript/Awesome-CloudOps-Automation](https://github.com/unskript/Awesome-CloudOps-Automation): Cloud-ops automation runbooks that are ready to use.
 Build your own automations using the hundreds of drag and drop actions included in the repository.
 Built on Jupyter Notebooks, our automation platform jumpstarts your SRE RunBook creation. 😎 published by the unSkript community.
 * [onqtam/awesome-cmake](https://github.com/onqtam/awesome-cmake): A curated list of awesome CMake resources, scripts, modules and examples.
 * [sourcegraph/awesome-code-ai](https://github.com/sourcegraph/awesome-code-ai): A list of AI coding tools (assistants, completions, refactoring, etc.)
-* [codefuse-ai/Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM): [TMLR] A curated list of language modeling researches for code and related datasets.
+* [codefuse-ai/Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM): [TMLR] A curated list of language modeling researches for code (and other software engineering activities), plus related datasets.
 * [joho/awesome-code-review](https://github.com/joho/awesome-code-review): An "Awesome" list of code review resources - articles, papers, tools, etc
 * [coder/awesome-code-server](https://github.com/coder/awesome-code-server): Projects, resources, and tutorials that take code-server to the next level
 * [dremeika/awesome-coding-assistants](https://github.com/dremeika/awesome-coding-assistants): Awesome curated list of coding assistants and related resources